 This Nipple Cream was my favorite during my first trimester, I especially applied it before showering to protect sensitive nipples.
 This cream is lanolin-free, non-greasy, and hypoallergenic.

-I also purchased this popular Earth Mama Nipple Butter that I consistently applied right before and immediately after nursing my baby.
+I also purchased this popular Earth Mama Nipple Butter that I consistently apply before and immediately after nursing my baby.
 This butter is fantastic for moms who will be exclusively pumping or nursing.
 Apply the butter to the flanges before your pumping session, or apply it to your nipples post-nursing session for relief.

 7. Scoop Neck Tops